Friday, November 24, 2023

 Art process

-• Ideation: Trying to move away from abstract, I went back to painting lists the eggs depict pieces of art that I've loved recently (which reduced some work for me, since many of the images are copied).
-The nest concept is inspired by the pigeon who intrude my balcony and our ongoing battle for territory.
+• Ideation: Trying to move away from abstract, I went back to painting lists each egg here depicts a piece of art that I have loved or been moved by recently (incidentally, the fact that these images are copied/inspired did make this piece a bit easier).
+The nest concept is inspired by the pigeons who intruded my balcony this year and our ongoing battle for territory.

 • Process: It took me a couple sessions to do the nest, and I'm relieved it came out well.
 I spent about 16 hours on the 14 eggs.
 A couple comments on my work environment, I listened to and finished The Seven Husbands of Evelyn Hugo ebook as well as most of The Witchtrials of JK Rowling limited series podcast during this project.
 Also, the lighting in my apartment is not ideal so I've found that application can be spotty or messy without me realizing it in the moment.